Foreign Agricultural Service.

-Net farm income means net farm profit or loss reported on Internal Revenue Service Schedule F (Form 1040) and Form 4835 for the year that most closely corresponds with the marketing year under consideration.
+Net farm income means net farm profit or loss, excluding payments under this part, reported on Internal Revenue Service Schedule F (Form 1040) and Form 4835 for the tax year that most closely corresponds with the marketing year under consideration.

 Person means an individual, partnership, joint stock owner, corporation, association, trust, estate, or any other legal entity as defined in 7 CFR 1400.3.

-Producer means a person who is an owner, operator, landlord, tenant, or sharecropper, who shares in the risk of producing a crop and who is entitled to share in the crop available for marketing from the farm.
+Producer means a person who is either an owner, operator, landlord, tenant, or sharecropper, who shares in the risk of producing a crop and who is entitled to share in the crop available for marketing from the farm, or a qualified fisherman.

-Raw or natural state means unaltered by any process other than cleaning, grading, coating, sorting, trimming, mixing, conditioning, drying, dehulling, shelling, chilling, cooling, blanching or fumigating.
+Raw or natural state means unaltered by any process other than cleaning, grading, coating, sorting, trimming, mixing, conditioning, drying, dehulling, shelling, chilling, cooling, blanching, irradiating, or fumigating.

 United States means the 50 States of the United States, the District of Columbia, and Puerto Rico.

-(a) A group of agricultural commodity producers in the United States or their authorized representative may file a petition for trade adjustment assistance.
+(a) A group of agricultural commodity producers or qualified fishermen in the United States or their authorized representative may file a petition for trade adjustment assistance.

-(b) Filings may be written or electronic, as provided for by the Administrator, and submitted to FAS from August 17 through January 31.
-FAS shall not accept a petition received after January 31 but will return it to the sender.
+(b) Filings may be written or electronic, as provided for by the Administrator, and submitted to FAS from August 15 through January 31.
+Petitions received after January 31 will be returned to the sender.
 If January 31 falls on a weekend, the petition will be accepted the next business day.

 (c) Petitions shall include the following information.